jedevc/pixelflut-stream/site/content/docs/api.md

 # API

-The pixelflut server is accessed over a TCP socket.
+The pixelsnake server is accessed over a TCP socket.

 Using the linux command lines: